Your gun or your ganja: It’s illegal for marijuana users to own a gun

 NEWPORT NEWS, Va.
-(WAVY) — You can use marijuana in Virginia, and you can own a gun – but you can’t do both at the same time.
+(WAVY) — You can own a gun, and you can use marijuana (at least in the states that have legalized it) – but you can’t do both at the same time, regardless of where you live.

 “If you’re a normal, everyday Virginian who uses marijuana regularly, whether it’s lawfully or unlawfully, it doesn’t matter,” said attorney Billy Jackson.
 “You can’t possess a firearm because under federal law, as you point out, it’s still illegal to even possess marijuana.”